 This feedback assists prioritisation of resources, whilst the forums give the opportunity for the public and the Police to discuss priorities in an informed way.

 Who is the Forum for?

 A similar forum exists in the South Bucks area.

 Who is involved?

-Representatives of Thames Valley Police and Chiltern District Council’s Community Safety Partnership attend all committee meetings.
+Representatives of Thames Valley Police attend all committee meetings.
 It is important to stress that anyone is welcome to attend and participate at committee meetings.

-The Chiltern and South Bucks Community Safety Partnership adopts a multi-agency approach, which is generally accepted to be the most effective way to combat crime, disorder and the fear of crime within the community.
-A joint three year Plan is produced to address the priorities that affect both the Districts.
+Prior to the move to a unitary Buckinghamshire Council, the Chiltern and South Bucks Community Safety Partnership adopted a multi-agency approach, which is generally accepted to be the most effective way to combat crime, disorder and the fear of crime within the community.
+A joint three year Plan was produced to address the priorities that affect both the Districts.

-Organisations that work in partnership with the Chiltern and South Bucks Community Safety Partnership include:
+Organisations that worked in partnership with the Chiltern and South Bucks Community Safety Partnership included:

 - Thames Valley Police